 - Financial Market Regulation requires a minimum 3.2 overall GPA.

-- Public Health requires a minimum 3.0 overall GPA.
+- Bio-Instrumentation and Public Health require a minimum 3.0 overall GPA.

 - Social Welfare requires a minimum 3.0 overall GPA and completion of additional application materials after an initial review of your application and transcript(s).
 Admission granted only for the Fall semester.

 Many programs at the University have specific course requirements in order to be admitted directly to the major.
 Prospective transfers who do not meet all of the requirements at the time of admission may be offered admission as a proposed or intended major so they can complete the program entrance requirements while enrolled at UAlbany.
 Accepted transfers who are awarded fewer than 24 transfer credits (0-23) will be admitted as undeclared or intended majors only.